mark-olson/ansible-collection-daos/README.md

       Python 3.9 or higher is preferred.
 At this time many distros default to Python 3.6 which will not be supported in future versions of Ansible.
-- [x] Passwordless SSH as `ansible` user from Ansible control host must be configured on all hosts
+- [x] Passwordless SSH as `ansible` user from Ansible control host must be configured on all hosts.
+The username can be changed in the `ansible.cfg` file.
-- [x] `ansible` user must have full passwordless sudo permission on all hosts
+- [x] `ansible` user must have passwordless sudo permission on all target hosts
+- [x] Port 22 must be open between the Ansible controller and all target hosts
-- [x] All hosts have port 443 open to https://github.com and https://packages.daos.io
+- [x] All target hosts must have port 443 open to https://github.com and https://packages.daos.io
+- [x] Port 10001 must be open between all hosts with any DAOS packages installed.
 - [x] Time must be in sync on all target hosts.
 Use NTP or Chrony.
-- [x] If DNS is not available, the /etc/hosts file on the Ansible controller must contain IPs and hostnames for all target hosts
+- [x] If DNS is not available, the `/etc/hosts` file on the Ansible controller must contain IPs and hostnames for all target hosts and the Ansible inventory `hosts` file must have the `ansible_host=<ip>` attribute set for each host.
-- [x] Open firewall ports, 80, 443, 10001
 - [x] You must have an SSH key pair to connect to the DAOS admin host (bastion).

 ## Installation Instructions

 ### Install on a DAOS admin node

-If you plan to use this collection on a DAOS admin node (bastion) the [install_ansible.sh](install_ansible.sh) script in this repository can be used to install Ansible and set up a project directory.
+If you plan to use this collection on a DAOS admin node (bastion) the [install_ansible.sh](install_ansible.sh) script in this repository can be used to install Ansible, install this collection, and set up a project directory with a skelaton inventory.

 The [install_ansible.sh](install_ansible.sh) script does the following:

 - Install a current version of Python3
 - Create a `~/ansible-daos` Ansible project directory